the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 'RW'
 ~~~~~~~

 In contrast to the object destructuring, the **array destructuring assignment** (short: array destructuring or destructuring) is used not as often.
 They get more traction in modern frameworks such as React.js though.
-But see for yourself the following example of an array destructuring:
+See for yourself the following example of an array destructuring:

 {title="index.js",lang="javascript"}
 ~~~~~~~